 If there were two words that define top-tier business roles in the tech-savvy city of Austin, they would be: data analysis.
 “There is a huge need for employees who have strong analytical skills,” says David Altounian, director of the MBA program at St. Edward’s University in Austin, Texas.
 “That’s not just thinking smart,” he says.
 “That’s understanding how to do things like calculate customer acquisition costs, measure customer sentiment and effectively utilize financial ratios.”

-Below are some of the hottest jobs that companies are hiring for in Austin today — along with the critical skills that applicants need to snare the positions.
+Below are some of the hottest jobs that companies are hiring for in Austin today — along with the critical skills that applicants need to snag the positions.

 We’re not talking Mad Men.
 Think spreadsheets and A/B testing, search engine marketing and Google Analytics.
 “Understanding colors and pricing isn’t enough anymore,” says Altounian.
-“You need to be able to look at data and find deeper meaning in it.
-Where are your leads and sales coming from?
-What are the most efficient ways to engage users and acquire a customer?”
+Being able to look at data and find deeper meaning in it, understanding where your leads and sales coming from and knowing the most efficient ways to engage users and acquire a customer are all critical in today's market.

 Getting a company’s products from overseas factories to customers’ hands in ways that are both speedy and cost-effective is no simple task.
 “How do you minimize your cost and make sure your products aren’t sitting in transit or in a warehouse?” says Altounian.
 “Being able to work with supply chain systems and analyze deliveries and orders is a very valuable skill to employers.”